frne/frne.github.io/content/blog/2023-09-11-securing-isolated-systems-caveats-of-plain-oauth-flows-how-to-solve.md

 ---
-title: "Securing closed systems: Caveats of using plain OAUTH flows and how to solve them"
+title: "Securing isolated systems: Caveats of using plain OAUTH flows and how to solve them"
 description: "While OIDC and OAUTH are well-known standards, they don't fit every purpose \"out of the box\".
 In businesses with special requirements, like health-care, non-functional requirements to auth can be challenging."
-image: "images/post/2023-09-11-securing-closed-systems-caveats-of-plain-oauth-flows-how-to-solve/header.png"
+image: "images/post/2023-09-11-securing-isolated-systems-caveats-of-plain-oauth-flows-how-to-solve/header.png"
 imgcaption: "Photo by [MART PRODUCTION](https://www.pexels.com/photo/photo-of-doctor-looking-deeply-unto-the-screen-7088530/) from [Pexels](https://www.pexels.com/)"
 date: 2023-09-11T11:10:00+02:00
 author: "Frank Neff"